-- 10.1 Low velocity powder actuated tools (less than 100m (330 ft.) per second) must be used unless there is no low velocity tool on the market capable of doing the fastening task. - 10.2 The tool has to be designed so the operator can select the power level appropriate to perform the work and has to have two distinct operations to activate it - a) Depressing the baseplate into the firing position, and - b) The final firing movement. - 10.3 The tool must be marked with the manufacturer's name or trademark, model and serial number.
-Any guards or accessories must be marked with the manufacturer's name or trademark. - 10.4 When being stored a powder actuated tool must be unloaded and the tool and charges be securely stored and only accessible to qualified, authorized people.
-Charges of different power levels and types must be kept in different compartments/containers. - 10.5 Only qualified workers may handle or use a powder actuated tool or charge. - 10.6 When using or servicing a powder actuated tool the operator must have available: - a) The manufacturer's operating instructions - b) The power load and fastener charts for the tool, and. - c) Any equipment needed for tool use or field servicing, including PPE. - 10.7 The tool cannot be used in an explosive or flammable atmosphere. - 10.8 The tool must not be pointed at a person. - 10.9 The tool may only be loaded when it is being prepared for immediate use, and if work is interrupted must be unloaded. - 10.10 In the event of a misfire the tool must be held firmly against the work surface for at least 5 seconds and the manufacturer's instructions followed.
-The tool must be kept pointed so it will not cause injury for any person until the cartridge has been ejected. - 10.11 A fastener cannot be driven into very hard or brittle materials, such as cast iron, glazed tile, hardened steel, glass block, natural rock, hollow tile, and most brick. - 10.12 The fastener may only be driven into easily penetrated or thin materials or materials of unknown material if the receiving material is backed by a material that will prevent the fastener from passing through.
+- Low-velocity powder actuated tools (less than 100m (330 ft.) per second) must be used unless there is no lower velocity tool on the market capable of doing the fastening task. - The tool has to be designed so the operator can select the power level appropriate to perform the work and has to have two distinct operations to activate it. - $\circ\quad$ Depressing the baseplate into the firing position. - o The final firing movement. - The tool must be marked with the manufacturer's name or trademark, model and serial number.
+Any guards or accessories must be marked with the manufacturer's name or trademark. - When being stored a powder actuated tool must be unloaded and the tool and charges are securely stored and only accessible to qualified, authorized people.
+Charges of different power levels and types must be kept in different compartments/containers. - Only qualified workers may handle or use a powder actuated tool or charge.

+When using or servicing a powder actuated tool the operator must have available:

+- o The manufacturer's operating instructions. - The power load and fastener charts for the tool. - Any equipment needed for tool use or field servicing, including PPE.

-- 10.13 The fastener must not be driven into steel within 13 mm (1/2 in) of an edge, or within 5cm (2 in) of a weld expect for special applications permitted by the manufacturer. - 10.14 The fastener may not be driven into masonry materials except when in the following circumstances as recommended by the manufacturer: - a) Within.
-7.5 cm (3 in) of an unsupported edge with a low velocity tool, or - b) Within 15 cm (6 in) of an unsupported edge with a medium or high velocity tool. - 10.15 A fastener must not be driven: - a) Into concrete unless material thickness is at least 3 times the fastener shank penetration, - b) Into any spalled area, or through existing holes unless a specific guide means, as recommended and supplied by tool manufacturer, is used to assure positive alignment.
+- The tool cannot be used in an explosive or flammable atmosphere. - The tool must not be pointed at a person. - The tool may only be loaded when it is being prepared for immediate use, and if work is interrupted must be unloaded. - In the event of a misfire, the tool must be held firmly against the work surface for at least 5 seconds and the manufacturer's instructions followed.
+The tool must be kept pointed so it will not cause injury for any person until the cartridge has been ejected. - A fastener cannot be driven into very hard or brittle materials, such as cast iron, glazed tile, hardened steel, glass block, natural rock, hollow tile, and most brick. - The fastener may only be driven into easily penetrated or thin materials or materials of unknown material if the receiving material is backed by a material that will prevent the fastener from passing through. - The fastener must not be driven into steel within 13 mm (1/2 in) of an edge, or within 5cm (2 in) of a weld except for special applications permitted by the manufacturer. - The fastener may not be driven into masonry materials except when in the following circumstances as recommended by the manufacturer: - o Within.
+7.5 cm (3 in) of an unsupported edge with a low-velocity tool, or - Within 15 cm (6 in) of an unsupported edge with a medium or high-velocity tool. - A fastener must not be driven: - o Into concrete, unless material thickness is at least 3 times the fastener shank penetration. - o Into any spalled area, or through existing holes, unless a specific guide means, as recommended and supplied by tool manufacturer, is used to assure positive alignment.

-11. Chain Saws:
+Chain Saws

-- 11.1 The chain saw must have a chain brake that activates automatically if the event of kickback regardless of the position of the power head or operator's hands.
-A chain saw manufactured before 1 January, 1999 that has a guide bar more than 66 cm (26 in) does not have to have a chain brake. - 11.2 The chain must be stopped but the operator moves from cut to cut unless the next cut is in the immediate area and the operator can safely move to the next cutting position.
+- The chain saw must have a chain brake that activates automatically if the event of kickback regardless of the position of the powerhead or operator's hands.
+A chain saw manufactured before 1 January 1999 that has a guide bar more than 66 cm (26 in) does not have to have a chain brake. - The chain must be stopped but the operator moves from cut to cut unless the next cut is in the immediate area and the operator can safely move to the next cutting position.

-12. Automotive Lifts and Other Vehicle Supports
+Automotive Lifts and Other Vehicle Supports